jjasghar/chef-book/part1/02-vagrant.md

 [default] Booting VM...
 [default] Waiting for machine to boot.
 This may take a few minutes...
 [default] Machine booted and ready!
+[default] The guest additions on this VM do not match the installed version of VirtualBox!
+In most cases this is fine, but in rare cases it can cause things such as shared folders to not work properly.
+If you see shared folder errors, please update the guest additions within the virtual machine and reload your VM.

+Guest Additions Version: 4.2.0
+VirtualBox Version: 4.3
 [default] Mounting shared folders...
 [default] -- /vagrant
 ```